sqlparser/sqlflow_public/embedding_sqlflow.md

 ```

+## Connect to your own SQLFlow backend server
 Please modify `config.private.json`, so this sqlflowjs will connect to your own SQLFlow backend server.

 Let's say the IP of your SQLFlow backend server is `192.168.100.50`, set `ApiPrefix` like this: